berzinasandra/adams_airport_arrival_time_shifts/README.md

-# Technical assignment - Amsterdam Airport Schiphol arrival time shifts
+# Amsterdam Airport Schiphol arrival time shifts

 ## The aim:
 The pipeline is built to extract from Airport Schiphol [API](https://www.schiphol.nl/en/developer-center/) flight data on a daily basis and extract arrival flights and present arrival flight time shifts - arriving earlier or later.